OmarSababha/NETAI/index.md

 # Welcome to NetAI Research Group
 <p style="font-size: medium; margin-top: -15px;">led by Dr. Omar Alhussein</p>

-**Accepting PhD applications!**
+**Looking for postdoctoral fellow in quantum computing/ML!**
+**Not accepting PhD applications at the moment.**

 ##  Research Interests
-- information-bottleneck theory, distributed learning
-- Explainable and resilient AI
+- Network intelligence
+- Network optimization
-- Quantum machine learning
+- Quantum computing and machine learning
-- Network intelligence, network optimization

 ## News
+- **Dec 2025**: We are holding a conference on [Quantum Science and Technology for Sustainable Development](https://ku.events/QSTSD/) at Khalifa University, hosting speakers from the region and around the world.
+- **Dec 2025**: We are holding a [quantum winter school](https://ku.events/qws/) at Khalifa University, featuring technical talks from world-class researchers from the region and around the world.
 - **May 2024**: [Paper accepted to IFIP Networking Workshops](files/publications/NWDAF_IFIP.pdf), showcasing an end-to-end 5G testbed with open-source enhanced NWDAF implementation.
 - **May 2024**: Wrapped up teaching a newly developed graduate course on [quantum machine learning](quantum-machine-learning.html).
 <!-- ### Dec 2024 -->